 By making the performance review a once-a-year discussion, it becomes difficult for you as the manager to appropriately communicate expectations.
 You may think you’ve done an excellent job at outlining role responsibilities, but without regular, ongoing feedback throughout the year, your employees will never really know how well they are performing and how their activities are impacting organizational performance.

-The key to a good performance review is the review.
+The key to an effective performance review is the review.
 Use the end-of-year appraisal meeting to review with your employees the achievements, setbacks, development and training that have already been discussed throughout the year – and then use this information to set a development plan for the coming year.

 Here’s how to set the right expectations.

 Most managers dread writing performance appraisals because they take so much time and effort.
 However, when the performance appraisal process is a year-round activity, you can conduct shorter meetings to address targeted performance areas.